Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Photon-resolved Floquet theory

-Thus, from a quantum-optical point of view, Floquet states acts as the decohering basis.
-We note that this interpretation holds as long as there is a non-vanishing photon flux between distinct photonic modes.
+Thus, from a quantum-optical point of view, Floquet states act as the decohering basis.
+We note that this interpretation holds as long as there is a nonvanishing photon flux between distinct photonic modes.
+This effect is illustrated in Fig.~\ref{figCountingStatSketch}(b) and will be further analyzed in Sec.~\ref{sec:twoModeRabiModel} for a two-mode Rabi model.

+We emphasize that a large-scale photon flux cannot develop when the quasienergy does not depend on the counting field, as we see from Eq.~\eqref{eq:stroboscopicKummulantGenFunction}.
+This situation occurs for single-mode systems, where the single counting field can be transformed away by a counting-field-dependent shift in time $t\rightarrow \chi/\omega$, which can be seen in Eq.~\eqref{eq:def:generalizyedHam}. { Consequently, the transport-induced light-matter entanglement can strictly appear only in two- or higher-mode systems. } We recall however that there are always two polarization modes of light, such that this decoherence effect discussed here has practical importance.

+At this point, it is instructive to compare our results with Ref.~\cite{Guerin1997}, which has computed photonic observables by considering a static phase for photonic coherent states.
+However, the static-phase assumption leads to unphysical predictions such as the diverging higher-order moments and cumulants and, thus, is not suitable to quantitatively capture the dynamics of the photon field or the decoherence of the matter system. { It is worth mentioning that the PRFT formally operates in the Sambe space rather than in Fock space.
+Thus, the PRFT cannot account for the shot-noise induced entanglement discussed in Sec.
+II A. However, as we demonstrate in Sec.~\ref{sec:rabiModel}, this effect has a minor influence on the photonic dynamics.}